anhvth/pytorch_to_tflite/README.md

       warnings.warn(
     /root/miniconda3/envs/pytorch-to-tflite/lib/python3.9/site-packages/torch/nn/functional.py:3657: UserWarning: The default behavior for interpolate/upsample with float scale_factor changed in 1.6.0 to align with other frameworks/libraries, and now uses scale_factor directly, instead of relying on the computed output size.
 If you wish to restore the old behavior, please set recompute_scale_factor=True.
 See the documentation of nn.Upsample for details. warnings.warn(
+    /root/miniconda3/envs/pytorch-to-tflite/lib/python3.9/site-packages/torch/onnx/symbolic_helper.py:374: UserWarning: You are trying to export the model with onnx:Upsample for ONNX opset version 9.
+This operator might cause results to not match the expected results by PyTorch.
+    ONNX's Upsample/Resize operator did not match Pytorch's Interpolation until opset 11.
+Attributes to determine how to transform the input were added in onnx:Resize in opset 11 to support Pytorch's behavior (like coordinate_transformation_mode and nearest_mode).
+    We recommend using opset 11 and above for models using this operator. warnings.warn("You are trying to export the model with " + onnx_op + " for ONNX opset version "

 # ONNX to Tensorflow